VardhanSuroshi/SCL-Design-Workshop-24/characterization/readme.md

 ## **6. Review Results:**

 - Liberate will create a characterized library (.ccs and .ccsm files) and a datasheet.
+- In the datasheet library you will have the list of all the cell that have been characterized
 - Verify the accuracy of the characterization results.